yuaneazin/NexGen-SDLC-Agent-Orchestrator/README.md

 Tree-of-Thought (ToT) Reasoning Unlike standard linear prompting, our system implements a ToT architecture.
 The Reasoning Agent deconstructs vague requirements into a task dependency graph, allowing for multi-step logical deduction.
 This ensures that every technical decision is traceable back to the original business requirement, effectively eliminating "logical hallucinations" in long-term tasks.

-Multi-Agent Consensus & 博弈 (Game Theory) The system utilizes a cluster of specialized roles:
+Multi-Agent Consensus &  (Game Theory) The system utilizes a cluster of specialized roles:

 Architect Agent: Evaluates global coupling and structural integrity.